 Q5: Explain the term polymerization.

-The process of forming a high molecular mass (
+The mechanism of high molecular mass formation (

 Q6: Determine whether

-Q7: Determine the classes in which the polymers are classified on the basis of molecular forces?
+Q7: Determine the groups where the polymers are graded according to molecular forces?

 Q8: Differentiate between condensation and addition polymerization?